History isn’t only meant to be viewed through glass cases inside museum.

 Location: 4477 Progress Dr.

 Park in the short-term lot and visit the displays upstairs in the terminal at the South Bend International Airport, where you’ll learn more about South Bend’s link to early aviation history.
-Vincent Bendix started constructing the airport, with its dirt runway, in 1929.
+Vincent Bendix started constructing the airport in 1929.
 Several notable early aviators visited, including Amelia Earhart.
-Bendix started The Bendix Trophy — a transcontinental U.S. race from Los Angeles to Cleveland — to encourage the development of efficient aircraft for commercial aviation.
-The race continued annually from 1931 to 1962.
-A speed of 223 miles per hour won the first race.

 Bendix Woods County Park